A lot of businesses are starting to take their content marketing campaigns seriously.

 I have done this for a few of the posts on CrazyEgg.

 Your ability to repurpose content is going to depend on how creative you can be.
+If you get it right then it will work across lots of different media platforms.

 - Audio – Podcasts